 Just make sure you pay it off the next month, interest is a disgusting little bug.

 Rosanne in herself has an interesting history and achieved high commercial success with this album.
-This was her second album after her self named debut.
+This was her second album after her self titled debut.
 This album climbed the charts to number one and produced three number one singles on the country charts.
-And then there is that whole thing about being Johnny Cash’s daughter.

 This album creates a concoction of rock, blues, and country, in other words, Rockabilly.
 I would consider it one of the most modern recordings of this genre, although it came out in 1981.
 I knew that Rosanne had inducted the queen of Rockabilly, Wanda Jackson, and cited her as a tremendous influence on her music, but it became very obvious once I listened to this album.
 This is in no way a copy, but a legendary influence.
 Music gives birth to more music.

 The album opens with “Rainin’.”
 A great opener, this song has both electric and acoustic guitar.
 It sounds both country and rock.
 This is an uptempo song, but it has a downside.
 The song’s content is about how it’s “rainin’ in her soul” because he left her.
 Not to mention, Rosanne’s voice is extremely, in my opinion, bluesy and brings another twist upon this song, well the whole album to be exact.

 Next is the album’s namesake, and number one single, “Seven Year Ache.”
 This song possesses both country and rock components, with a steady, in my opinion, “sock hop” beat.
 Rosanne penned this song and it is the only one that has the lyrics printed on the album sleeve.
 Lyrically, this song is both intriguing and universal.
 We all find ourselves in a slump or “ache,” where no matter where you are or who you are around matters, all while keeping a smile upon our face.
 My favorite lyric: “Don’t you know heartaches are heroes when their pockets are full?”